dzwallkilled/IEforAR/README.md

 The codes have not been well organized and commented.

 The main file is "main_NTU.m".
+The files "transform_*" refer to the color-encoding methods.
+The files "extract_*" refer to the spatial features.

 Feel free to contact us for mroe information.